Overhalla Municipality: Transportation

 The historic Namsos Line railway traversed the municipality on its way from Grong to Namsos, but the line was closed to passenger traffic in 1978.
 Freight traffic on the line was discontinued in 2002.
 The Norwegian County Road 17 also crosses the municipality.

 Culture

 There are 38 grave mounds in the Hunn area.
 The Olamo-haugen is the largest of those.
 The other ones have been dated to years 600 to 800 Common Era, just before the Viking Age.
 During the construction of a school in Hunn, the Olamo-haugen mound was uncovered and studied.
 About 300 m2 or about one-third of the mound was excavated by the time the dig was concluded (in 2022).

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Overhalla.
+The Church of Norway has two parishes (sokn) within Overhalla Municipality.
 It is part of the Namdal prosti (deanery) in the Diocese of Nidaros.